Trigeminal neuralgia treatment

 - Changes in sensation, brain chemistry, and involuntary body functions.

-By releasing neurohormones and neurotransmitters, the process alters the brain’s chemistry.
-It also affects other parts of the central nervous system released to sensation and involuntary body functions like immune reactions.
+The process alters the brain’s chemistry by releasing neurohormones and neurotransmitters.
+It also affects other parts of the central nervous system responsible for sensation and involuntary body functions, such as immune reactions.
 In addition, it affects those processes that regulate blood flow, blood pressure, and body temperature.

-Being a holistic approach, acupuncture for Trigeminal neuralgia treats the entire body while treating a specific condition.
-Acupuncturists believe that illness results from disruption or interruptions in the natural flow of energy, and by restoring this energy correctly, the body can heal itself.
-Clinical trials have shown acupuncture for Trigeminal neuralgia beneficial, particularly in treating pain syndrome.
+Being a holistic approach, acupuncture for trigeminal neuralgia treats the entire body while treating a specific condition.
+Acupuncturists believe that illness results from disruptions or interruptions in the natural flow of energy, and by restoring this energy correctly, the body can heal itself.
+Clinical trials have shown acupuncture for trigeminal neuralgia to be beneficial, particularly in treating pain syndrome.
 Still, the field of research is growing to include positive results for respiratory disorders, addictions, and weight loss.
 Using acupuncture to quit smoking or for weight loss may help strengthen the immune system, reduce anxiety, and provide more strength to continue the process necessary to make those significant life changes.

 Acupuncture for trigeminal neuralgia in Philadelphia

-Because of the minimal side effects of acupuncture for Trigeminal neuralgia and the positive reports from so many patients, it should be considered an alternative or commentary treatment for many disorders in general and for Trigeminal neuralgia particularly.
+Because of the minimal side effects of acupuncture for trigeminal neuralgia and the positive reports from so many patients, it should be considered an alternative or commentary treatment for many disorders in general and for trigeminal neuralgia in particular.
 Attempts at healing the body and improving function should not target small, precise areas; instead, the healing must address the entire body for the best results.
-Acupuncture for Trigeminal neuralgia can meet that need successfully and helps heal the body.
+Acupuncture for trigeminal neuralgia can meet that need and help heal the body.

-At the Philadelphia Acupuncture Clinic led by Victor Tsan, MD acupuncture for Trigeminal neuralgia is provided by licensed acupuncturists Yelena Galanter, David Fleischer, and Shuhwei Wang and is usually combined with homeopathic remedies for faster results.
+At the Philadelphia Acupuncture Clinic led by Victor Tsan, MD acupuncture for trigeminal neuralgia is provided by licensed acupuncturists David Wu, David Fleischer, and Shuhwei Wang and is usually combined with homeopathic remedies for faster results.

-Contact Philadelphia Acupuncture Clinic to schedule your first appointment for evaluation and treatment.
+Contact the Philadelphia Acupuncture Clinic to schedule your first appointment for evaluation and treatment.

 Telephone No.267-403-3085